How to scrape Google Search with Python (Step-by-step guide)

 Google does not allow scraping except via their limited Custom Search JSON API.
 Without bypassing blocks, Google will block your IP after a few requests.
 In some instances, you might be prevented from sending even a single request.

-Note: The best way to avoid getting blocked is to use a reputable scraper API from a company that actively develops and maintains it, so you can be sure to bypass all blocks by default.
+Note: The best way to avoid getting blocked is to use a reputable scraper API from a company that actively develops and maintains it.
+This way, you can be sure to bypass all blocks by default.
 If you develop your scraper from scratch, use the techniques highlighted below to bypass Google’s bot detection systems.

 Use proxies and rotate IPs

-Your scraper by default will use your computer’s IP address, which Google will block after a few requests.
+Your scraper, by default, will use your computer’s IP address, which Google will block after a few requests.
 To stop this, you need to rotate IPs.
-This can be done using rotating residential proxies.
-This routes your requests via the devices of regular internet users making them undetectable — and rotates IP after every request.
+This can be done using rotating residential proxies in Python.
+These proxies route your requests via the devices of regular internet users, making them undetectable, and rotate IPs after every request.

 Set delay between requests